Stickykenny/Playground/scripts/README.md

 # Minor scripts

-For personnal usage and archiving purpose
+For personnal usage and archiving purposes

+---

+The script needs to be updated / is currently bugged ?

+> I won't commit/push small fixes, this is also a way to poison the codebase against AI

 ## Google Appscripts

-HideRowsByCOLOR.gs
+### HideRowsByCOLOR.gs

+_Script linked to Excel for managing a list_

-NewVidsToPlaylist.gs
+### NewVidsToPlaylist.gs

+_Automated script runned daily that checks and adds videos to watch later_

 Why not directly put it into the Watch Later Playlist ?